Hello

 • Couples Counselling – $200 per 50-minute session

-I also offer a limited number of single-session, drop-in counselling appointments each week, grounded in the same tradition of dāna.
-These sessions are open to anyone—no ongoing commitment required.This is a space to receive support when you need it most, without the pressure of starting long-term therapy.
+Drop-in Counselling By DānaI offer a limited number of single-session, drop-in counselling appointments each week, grounded in the tradition of dāna.Dāna is the Buddhist practice of offering freely, grounded in generosity, gratitude, and mutual care.
+It is not payment for a service, but an invitation to give according to one’s means and the value received.These sessions are open to anyone—no ongoing commitment required.This is a space to receive support when you need it most, without the pressure of starting long-term therapy.
 Whether you're navigating a decision, feeling emotionally overwhelmed, or simply need a space to reflect, you're welcome to book.How It Works• Drop-in sessions are offered virtually, by appointment.

 • Bookings open every Friday at 4:30pm Pacific Time, and are available for the following week only.